nawabahmadreshi/documentation/pages/features/app-download-banner.md

 ## Customizations

 That’s all you need to add the smart banner to your website!
-Go to [Advanced]({{base.url}}/features/app-download-banner/advanced/) to see some common customizations, or take a look at the [Method Reference]({{base.url}}/method-reference/web-sdk) for all available options.
+Go to [Advanced]({{base.url}}/features/app-download-banner/advanced/) to see some common customizations.

 {% elsif page.advanced %}